 Where any performance concerns arise they must be managed and appropriate action taken to protect patient safety.
 Concerns must be considered on the individual circumstances of the case

-Our aim is to help ensure that concerns raised about an individual practitioner are managed and resolved in a fair, proportionate and timely way.
+Our aim is to help ensure that concerns raised about an individual doctor, dentist or pharmacist are managed and resolved in a fair, proportionate and timely way.
 Where procedures relating to the management of concerns cannot be taken forward or are delayed, the practitioner must be kept informed and the decisions taken must take into account the welfare of the practitioner.

 We believe that organisations should foster a just and learning culture which balances fairness, justice and learning when things have not gone as planned.
 For more information on this please see NHS Resolution’s ‘Being fair’ publication.